body condition scoring body condition scoring body condition scoring

 BCS 6

 Ribs are fully covered and are not noticeable to the eye.
 Hindquarters are plump and full.
-Noiceable sponginess over the foreribs and on each side of the tail head.
+Noticeable sponginess over the foreribs and on each side of the tail head.
 Firm pressure is now required to feel the transverse processes.

 BCS 7